ptabasso2/oteljavalab/section08/README.md

-1. **`-Ddd.profiling.enabled=true`**: This option enables Datadog's continuous profiling feature.
-By setting this to `true`, the Datadog Agent will collect profiling data such as CPU usage, memory allocation, and more, which helps in identifying performance bottlenecks and optimizing application performance.
+1. **`-Ddd.profiling.enabled=true`**: This option enables continuous profiling.
+By setting this to `true`, the Datadog java agent will collect profiling data such as CPU usage, memory allocation, and more, which helps in identifying performance bottlenecks and optimizing application performance.

-2. **`-XX:FlightRecorderOptions=stackdepth=256`**: This option configures the Java filght recorder (JFR) or the async profiler, that are tools for collecting diagnostic and profiling data and events from a running java application. `stackdepth=256` sets the maximum stack depth for stack traces collected by JFR to 256.
+2. **`-XX:FlightRecorderOptions=stackdepth=256`**: This option configures the java filght recorder (JFR) or the async profiler, that are tools for collecting diagnostic and profiling data and events from a running java application. `stackdepth=256` sets the maximum stack depth for stack traces collected by JFR to 256.
 This is useful for detailed profiling information, especially when diagnosing performance issues.

 When enabled, and if you let the system process requests, after a few minutes you should be able to get several profiles that gives a perspective of all the frames displayed when the application is running